Carpet hanger: Romania

-The carpet hanger has been described as representing a sort of “Arc de Triomphe in front of the apartment block,” while writer Paul Gabor dubbed it "the ancestral belly of the totalitarian regime" during the communist era.
+The carpet hanger has been described as representing a sort of "Arc de Triomphe in front of the apartment block", while writer Paul Gabor dubbed it "the ancestral belly of the totalitarian regime" during the communist era.

 In recent years, the carpet railing has been a topic of debate for urban planners and local authorities, as many Romanian cities have passed (and sometimes rescinded) laws forbidding their placement or decreeing their immediate removal, citing aesthetic or noise pollution reasons.

+Sweden

+In Sweden the carpet hanger is called piskställ, derived from piska (meaning "to whip") and ställ (meaning "stand").